Forthcoming Events

 In the second half of the 20th century there was widespread reticence, both in Wagnerian scholarship and in the general public alike, to acknowledge and discuss Richard Wagner’s antisemitism, and a refusal to recognize its role in the understanding of his music dramas.
 But an appreciation of the composer’s thoughts concerning the allegedly nefarious danger Jews posed to the development of German art and society is essential to assessing both the construction of various individual dramatic characters and the ideological implications of the dramatic machinations of many of Wagner’s most celebrated works for the stage.

 30th March – 6.30 pm.
-In-person Event at Edinburgh Society of Musicians
+In-person Event at Edinburgh Society of Musicians, 5 Belford Road, Edinburgh EH4 3BL

 Hans Rudolf Vaget – “Es Lebe Amerika!”
 Richard Wagner and the New World